ozioma23/wireframing/README.md

 Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements. the type of wireframe in the figma file providedis a high fidelity wireframe.

+**Popular Wireframing Tools**
+Wireframing is an essential step in the design process, helping visualize the layout and structure of an app or website before development begins.
+Below are some popular tools used for creating wireframes:
+Figma
+Adobe XD
+Sketch
+Balsamiq
+Miro

+**Recommended Tool: Figma**
+Figma is a powerful, web-based design tool widely used for UI/UX design and wireframing.
+It allows designers, developers, and other stakeholders to collaborate in real-time on a shared canvas.
+Key Features:
+Real-Time Collaboration: Multiple users can work together simultaneously.
+Vector-Based Design: Create scalable, high-quality wireframes and prototypes.
+Interactive Prototyping: Link pages and elements to simulate user flows.
+Component Library: Reuse elements for consistent design.
+Cloud-Based Access: Work from anywhere without needing to install software.

+**Why Figma is Useful for Wireframing:**
+Figma makes it easy to quickly sketch out ideas, build low- or high-fidelity wireframes, and share designs with teammates or clients for instant feedback.
+Its simplicity and collaboration features make it an ideal tool for both beginners and professionals in product design and development.